CaioNegreiros/Caneta/README.md

 --Installation

-when installed, copy or move the archive (PlusFunctionsLua) to your vs code project folder
+when installed, copy or move the archive (Caneta) to your vs code project folder

 --how to use

 when installed, in the archive of your choice, type:

-local plusfunctions = require("PlusFunctionsLua")
+local plusfunctions = require("Caneta")

 this will add every function to your archive so you can use it properly